wazuh/wazuh/src/shared_modules/content_manager/doc/components/OFFLINE_DOWNLOADER.md

 The context fields related to this stage are:

 - `configData`
   + `url`: Used as input file URL. **IMPORTANT**: If it has the `file://` prefix, the file will be copied from the filesystem.
 If it has the `http://` or `https://` prefixes, the file will be downloaded from a server pointed by the URL.
+Any other prefix will invalidate the URL.
   + `compressionType`: Used to know whether the input file is compressed or not.
 - `downloadsFolder`: Used as output folder when the input file is compressed.
 - `contentsFolder`: Used as output folder when the input file is not compressed.